devbarr28/CSC4710_Project/README.md

 ## Getting Started

-The get a copy of this project up and running on your machine, use the following steps:
+In order to get a copy of this project running on your machine, use the following steps:

 ### Prerequisites